corvusdeinanis/cuddlyspaceship/content/Compulsory Heterosexuality and Lesbian Existence.md

 says homosexuality is NOT deviant about "lesbian visibility"

-> "Heterosexuality is the tool of the opressor"
+> *"Heterosexuality is the tool of the oppressor"*
 > it is forcible and subliminal

 ## Foundation of Rich's Essay